gvwilson/sensibleadventures/short-stories/arecibo.md

 Sergei's tag pops up on her glasses, but she's on a roll now.
 "It's like the fucking pyramids, isn't it?
-The pharoahs have all this grain lying around, what are they going to do with it?
+The pharaohs have all this grain lying around, what are they going to do with it?
 Can't give it back to the peasants---soon as folk aren't hungry they'll start to get ideas.